Ghosthunter (video game): Reception

-GameSpot's Alex Navarro was more impressed, arguing that it struck a good balance between survival horror and action; "The primary reason Ghosthunter works is that it seems to have a very firm grip on what it wants to be.
+GameSpots Alex Navarro was more impressed, arguing that it struck a good balance between survival horror and action; "The primary reason Ghosthunter works is that it seems to have a very firm grip on what it wants to be.
 It knows it isn't scary enough to really fit into the survival horror genre, but it's too creepy to be considered just a standard action game.
 Ghosthunter falls squarely in between the two, and it manages to keep an almost uncanny balance all throughout the game."
 He too was impressed by the graphics, but was critical of the game's length.
 He concluded "Ghosthunter is a very enjoyable experience for as long as it lasts.
-Most players should be able to forgive its relative simplicity thanks to its excellent ambiance and entertaining characters and storyline."

-IGN's Ivan Sulic was also impressed, arguing the game features "a level of environmental diversity and intrigue that most titles never come close to approaching ... this plush design is only strengthened by one of the most impressive engines found on PlayStation 2.
+Most players should be able to forgive its relative simplicity thanks to its excellent ambiance and entertaining characters and storyline."IGNs Ivan Sulic was also impressed, arguing the game features "a level of environmental diversity and intrigue that most titles never come close to approaching ... this plush design is only strengthened by one of the most impressive engines found on PlayStation 2.
 What Ghosthunter does for the eyes and ears, we simply do not see that often.
 Rare is the PS2 game that is this crisp, this well-defined, this polished, this flicker free, and this extravagantly detailed."
 He was less impressed with the gameplay, writing "The combat here simply does not match the applied presentation value.
 What we have in terms of action is an affable, but repetitive affair with marginal challenge attached."
 However, he concluded by praising the "game's incredible presentation with slick support for progressive scan, widescreen display, and a penchant for utterly astonishing graphics and superlative audio effects."
 In 2010, IGN placed the game in their list of "The Top 10 Best Looking PS2 Games of All Time".